Two Identities relating Eisenstein series on classical groups: Introduction

 As in Theorem A, we allow the case $n=1$, where $\tau$ is a character of $F^*\backslash \BA^*$.
-In this case, Theorem B, for $H_\BA=\Sp_{2i+2}(\BA)$, is a special case of a theorem of Ikeda \cite{I94}.
+In this case, Theorem B, for $H(\BA)=\Sp_{2i+2}(\BA)$, is a special case of a theorem of Ikeda \cite{I94}.

-There are several extensions and applications to the above two identities.
+There are several extensions and applications of the above two identities.
 First, we intend to extend these identities to metaplectic covering groups of split classical groups.
-In recent years there is a growing interest in the structure of automorphic representations of these groups.
-There is also a growing realization that many constructions which work for the linear groups can be extended to metaplectic covering groups.
-For example, as described in \cite{CFGK16}, the doubling construction for linear groups given in \cite{CFGK17}, extends in a natural way to metaplectic covering groups.
+In recent years, there has been a growing interest in the structure of automorphic representations of these groups.
+There is also a growing realization that many constructions which work for linear groups can be extended to metaplectic covering groups.
+For example, as described in \cite{CFGK16}, the doubling construction for linear groups, given in \cite{CFGK17}, extends in a natural way to metaplectic covering groups.
 Thus, as in the above case when $i=1$, we expect to express every Eisenstein series on a metaplectic covering group, parabolically induced from cuspidal data $\tau$ and $\sigma$, in terms of an Eisenstein series involving the representation $\tau$ only.
-In other words, we expect that a similar identity to identity \eqref{0.01} will hold also for metaplectic covering groups.
-Here, $\tau$ and $\sigma$ are irreducible cuspidal representations of certain metaplectic covering groups.
+In other words, we expect that an identity, similar to identity \eqref{0.1'} , will hold also for metaplectic covering groups.
+Here, $\tau$ and $\sigma$ are irreducible cuspidal representations of certain metaplectic coverings of $\GL_n(\BA)$ and $\Sp_m(\BA)$, respectively.
 In general, we expect that Theorems A and B extend to metaplectic covering groups of split classical groups.